 Stocks are a good inflation hedge over the long term, but retirees must be concerned with the short term, so TIPS become an essential part of the fixed income allocation in the retirement portfolio.
 Again, the retiree is constantly withdrawing from the portfolio, so high unexpected inflation can be particularly damaging to the retirement portfolio.

-SCHP from Schwab is a low-cost TIPS ETF that seeks to track the Bloomberg Barclays US Treasury Inflation Protected Notes Index.
-It has an expense ratio of 0.05% and an effective duration of about 7 years.
+STIP from iShares is a low-cost short TIPS ETF that seeks to track the Bloomberg US Treasury TIPS (0-5 Y) Index.
+It has an expense ratio of 0.03% and an effective duration of about 2 years.

 SCHH – Schwab U.S. REIT ETF